sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 # 13 Internal Design Information

-Internal BRCM information to be removed before sharing with the community
+Internal BRCM information to be removed before sharing with the community.

+Feature shall be supported on below mentioned platforms.
+*AS4630*
+- 4 Core CPU
+- 8 GB RAM
+- 16G Disc
+- TD3-X3

 ## 13.1 Future Design Enhancements